-Students whose cumulative grade point average has been below the stated levels for two or more semesters are placed on Academic Suspension and may not continue enrollment.
-Exceptions may be made if the last semester's grades indicate a clear improvement and average above 2.0, even though the cumulative GPA remains below 2.0.
-In that case, the student continues on probationary status.
+Every June, students whose cumulative grade point average and satisfactory academic progress is below the stated levels are placed on Academic Suspension and may not continue enrollment.
 Students may appeal their suspension.
-If the appeal is approved, the student may continue to Academic Probation.
+If the appeal is approved, the student may continue enrollment on Academic Probation.
 If denied, the student is dismissed from the University.